measrainsey/measrainsey.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Meas.
-I'm an environmental engineer studying the tensions between energy, water, and climate systems.
+Hi, I'm Meas. :wave:

+I am an environmental engineer interested in the tensions between energy, water, and climate systems.

-I'm currently a postdoctoral researcher in the [Environmental Market Solutions Lab (emLab)](https://emlab.msi.ucsb.edu) and Professor Ranjit Deshmukh's [Clean Energy Transformation Lab (CETlab)](https://www.es.ucsb.edu/ranjit-deshmukh) at the University of California, Santa Barbara.
-I obtained my PhD from the University of Southern California, under the advisement of [Professor Kelly T. Sanders](https://s3research.usc.edu).
+I am currently a postdoctoral researcher in the [Environmental Market Solutions Lab (emLab)](https://emlab.msi.ucsb.edu) and Professor Ranjit Deshmukh's [Clean Energy Transformation Lab (CETlab)](https://www.es.ucsb.edu/ranjit-deshmukh) at the University of California, Santa Barbara.
+I have a PhD in environmental engineering from the University of Southern California, where I was advised by [Professor Kelly T. Sanders](https://s3research.usc.edu).

 <!--I am studying the changes in energy production and emissions under various pathways to carbon neutrality in California’s transportation sector.-->